vobyjs/voby/README.md

 If no callback is used then it returns the unwrapped value, otherwise it returns whatever the callback returns.

 This is useful for handling reactive and non reactive values the same way.
-Usually if the value is a function, or always for convenience, you'd want to wrap the `useResolved` call in a `useComputed`, to maintain reactivity.
+Usually if the value is a function, or always for convenience, you'd want to wrap the `useResolved` call in a `useMemo`, to maintain reactivity.

 This is potentially a more convenient version of `$$`, made especially for handling nicely arguments passed that your hooks receive that may or may not be observables.